ODYTRON/cimvt/README.md

 The base code of cimvt tool.

-backup of this dummy code
+backup of my first attempt with Django framework.